 An Individualized Education Plan (IEP) should not only meet compliance procedures as outlined in the Individuals with Disabilities Education Act (IDEA) but should also allow a child to receive educational benefits and make progress.
 Progress should be meaningful and not a mere trivial advancement.
 Annual reviews and discussions of needs and progress are held during IEP meetings.
 Unfortunately, these meetings are often the source of great apprehension and confusion for parents.
-The assumption that parents, regardless of their education or socio-economic status, can successfully navigate this arena by reviewing handouts or watching videos is faulty.

 Meaningful progress is the driver for positive post-secondary outcomes.